 Campbell’s eye for character, her acute sense of place and striking images produce a sense of wonder beaming out from everything that otherwise appears ordinary around us.
 All real, and all smoke and mirrors

-In Autumn 2018, The Cable commissioned Esther to take pictures of humans feeding their newborns .
+Autumn 2018, The Cable commissioned Esther to take pictures of humans feeding newborns .

-During moments of nursing, parents experience bliss and trauma and everything in between.
-It is a sensitive chapter in our lives.
-Be it bottle, breast or both, I witnessed babies fed in intuitive and inventive ways, in hugely different circumstances.
-Some latched to nipple, others couldn’t and some did not stop breast feeding for many years.
-I met a woman for whom breastfeeding was painful and stressful, so she brought up her children on formula and the whole family thrives.
-I met mothers who combination-fed out of choice, and mothers who couldn’t produce enough milk to sustain their baby alone and so combined breast with formula or milk from a breast-milk bank.
-I came across radical kith and kin networks, out of photo frame but indispensable—women gifting their milk and time to support one another.
+I met a woman for whom breastfeeding was painful, so she brought up her children on formula and the whole family thrives.
+I met mothers who couldn’t produce enough milk to sustain their baby alone (often due to past trauma) and so combined breast with formula.
+I came across radical kith and kin networks, mums who sourced what their babes needed from a breast-milk bank – women gifting their milk and time to support one another.

 Campbell’s visual sense is already so strong you long to see where she’s heading next, The Times